christopher444/chris-tess/README.md

 # tess

-Given : An application with an api which extracts text from images.
+Given : You are given an application with APIs which extracts text from images.

 Task : You have to build a lightweight docker container which will map port 4000 of your app to your machine.
 You also have to create a kubernetes manifest file which can deploy replica sets in a cluster.